joepope44/beautiful-jekyll/_posts/2018-07-14-web_pdf_scraping_project.md

 The output is organized into four reports; assets, liabilities, PTR A and PTR B data.
 The assets.csv file will have reports for all Senators that were parsed at this time.
 Ideally, we will store these data into respective SQL tables, so that one Senator can be queried easily and we can view all of their assets, liabilities and other financial information in one go.

 senate_stocks.py is the main code.
 The csv files are the output of the data.
-Time range of the queries is

 - senate_stocks.py
 - assets.csv